-So, we’ve already established lactic acid is here for chemical exfoliation in this duo.
-It’s an Alpha Hydroxy Acid (AHA) because it has a carboxyl group adjacent to the hydroxyl group (COOH).
-AHA’s can be both natural and synthetic.
-When correctly formulated they exfoliate the uppermost layers of skin.
+So, we’ve already established lactic acid is the chemical exfoliation in this duo.
+It’s an Alpha Hydroxy Acid (AHA) because it has a carboxyl group adjacent to the hydroxyl group (COOH), which although isn’t really relevant to you understanding its function, explains the nomenclature of organic chemistry a little.
+Lactic acid can made both naturally and synthetically, so it can be vegan but that changes from product to product.
+When correctly formulated lactic acid can exfoliate the uppermost layers of skin.
 Doing so reveals fresher, refined skin that appears much smoother, is more hydrated, and, over time, becomes visibly firmer.

 HA is always used for hydration.
 It does so by attracting water molecules to the skin.
-As hyaluronic acid has humectant properties it helps to strengthen the skins barrier helping it to appear more plump.
+As hyaluronic acid has humectant properties it helps to strengthen the skin barrier helping it to appear plumper

-It’s mechanism of action involves acting as a body guard for the skin, safe guarding and renewing the skin constantly by the prevention of moisture loss.
+Its a mechanism of action involves acting as a bodyguard for the skin, safeguarding, and renewing the skin constantly by the prevention of moisture loss.
 It holds on to water molecules.

-Hyaluronic acid is especially great for oily skin as it does not have a greasy feel, leaving your skin hydrated, not oily, whilst providing your skin with the boost of moisture it is craving.
-Of course, this does not mean those with dry skin should stray – oily skin and dry skin are a result of the same problem.
+Hyaluronic acid is especially great for oily skin because it does not have a greasy feel.
+It leaves your skin hydrated, not oily, whilst providing your skin with the boost of moisture it is craving.
+Of course, this does not mean those with dry skin should stray – oily skin and dry skin are both a result of the same problem.
 No hydration.
 People just react differently to it, it will be beneficial if you have either of those skin types.